 In the late fall, you can try a light irrigation to knock off frost or apply lightweight, porous turf-enhancement covers to hold extra soil heat on the sod.
-Apply and remove covers
+Apply and remove covers as needed for frost

 If the grass is still growing a little, raise the cutting height a notch or two to get more foliage.
 This added foliage cover can give extra protection from freeze damage.

 In the event of a freeze or hard frost, it is important to keep all traffic off the sod until thawed.
 That will help keep winter kill damage to a minimum.